rruuaanng/rruuaanng/README.md

 Free software means the users have the freedom to run, copy, distribute, study, change and improve the software.

 Free software is a matter of liberty, not price.
-To understand the concept, you should think of "free" as in “free speech,” not as in "free beer."
+To understand the concept, you should think of "free" as in "free speech," not as in "free beer."

 More precisely, free software means users of a program have the four essential freedoms:
 1. The freedom to run the program as you wish, for any purpose (freedom 0).